Showing all 15 results

 Cellular Structure

-Foam/sponge rubber extrusion creates a cellular structure with interconnected air or gas-filled cells, providing cushioning, flexibility, and compressibility.
+Foam/sponge rubber extrusion creates a cellular structure with interconnected air or gas-filled cells.
+It can provide cushioning, flexibility, and compressibility.

 Customizable Density And Hardness